-This is from the Celebrities with Mental Health Disorders section of the site, which includes a number of prominent people (e.g. Brooke Shields, John Nash, Craig Ferguson and others):
+This is from their related article “15 Celebrities With Mental Health Disorders“, which includes a number of prominent people: Catherine Zeta Jones, Brooke Shields, Mel Gibson, John Nash, Craig Ferguson and others:

 ‘Along with 20 million people in the U.S., British actress and screenwriter Emma Thompson has dealt with depression.
 In an interview with the Daily Telegraph, Thompson said she battled clinical depression in the past, with her career saving her from “going under.”

 ‘Like other people living with clinical depression, Thompson said she felt sad and hopeless, and was unable to get out of bed at times.’

 The Daily Telegraph article is “Emma Thompson says work saved her from ‘going under’ in her battle with depression” by Roya Nikkhah.
 Here is an excerpt:

 ‘The Oscar-winning actress described being crippled throughout her life by the condition, which she first suffered while playing the leading role in a West End revival of the musical Me and My Girl in the 1980s.

 ‘She said: “I think my first bout of that was when I was doing Me and My Girl, funnily enough.
 I really didn’t change my clothes or answer the phone, but went into the theatre every night and was cheerful and sang the Lambeth Walk.